JeffGarland/liaw2019-process/klemens_basic_thoughts_1.md

 ## Core function

-Launching a process is done by default through the destructor of `std::process`.
+Launching a process is done by default through the constructor of `std::process`.
 There are two modes to launch a process in theory: providing a `path` & arguments, OR to provide a command string.
 The latter will be interpreted by a shell (cmd.exe or /bin/sh).
 This is considered unsafe (because shell injection), and `std::system` does exactly that at the moment.
 Point of discussion: does that make sense to provide?
 Or should be move to deprecate `std::system` since we then would have a process library?

 In effect the two are the same in boost::process: